dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 The query planner (also known as query optimizer) is the component responsible for determining the best execution strategy for a query.
 With more indexes available, the query planner has more options to consider, which can increase the time needed to plan the query, especially in systems with many complex queries or where there are many indexes available.

 ### Memory usage
 PostgreSQL maintains a portion of frequently accessed data and index pages in memory in its shared buffers.
 When an index is used, the relevant index pages are loaded into shared buffers to speed up access.
 The more indexes you have and the more they are used, the more shared buffer memory is necessary.
 Since shared buffers are limited and are also used for caching data pages, filling the shared buffers with indexes can lead to less efficient caching of table data.
+It's also good to keep in mind that the whole indexed column is copied in every node of the btree, since there's a limit in node size capacity, the larger the indexed column the deeper the tree will be.

 Another aspect of memory usage is that PostgreSQL uses work memory when it executes queries that involves sorting or complex index scans (involving multi-column or covering indexes).
 Larger indexes require more memory for these operations.
 Also, indexes require memory to store some metadata about their structure, column names and statistics in the system catalog cache.
 And finally indexes require memory for maintainance operations like vacuuming and reindexing operations.